 Taxable income, based on the applicable tax laws in each jurisdiction, is used to calculate a tax expense.
 The tax expense is recognized in the period in which the taxable income arose.
 The tax effects of income tax losses, available for carry-forward, are recognized as a deferred tax asset if it is probable that future taxable profit will be available against which those losses can be utilized.
 Deferred tax liabilities are recognized for temporary differences between the carrying amounts of assets and liabilities in the statement of financial position and their amounts as measured for tax purposes, which will result in taxable amounts in future periods using the liability method.
 Deferred tax assets are recognized for temporary differences, resulting in deductible amounts in future periods, but only when it is probable that sufficient taxable profits will be available against which these differences can be utilized.

 The main temporary differences arise from the post-retirement benefits provision and the fair value movements on equity investments accounted for at FVOCI.

 The contractual reserve consists of the cumulative part of the annual net results that FMO is obliged to reserve under the Agreement State-FMO of November 16, 1998.
 This reserve cannot be freely distributed.

 This special purpose reserve contains the allocations of risk capital provided by the Dutch Government to finance the portfolio of loans and equity investments.

 Fair value reserve

 The fair value reserve includes gains and losses of equity investments designated as at FVOCI.
-Gains and losses on such equity investments are never reclassified to profit or loss.
-Cumulative gains and losses recognized in this reserve are transferred to "Other reserves" on disposal of an investment.
+Gains and losses on such equity investments are never reclassified to the statement of profit or loss.
+Cumulative gains and losses recognized in this reserve are transferred to 'Other reserves' on disposal of an investment.